shavark/DIY-SmashB0XX/README.md

 https://b0xx.com/

+### Smash Box

-The Smash Box is a controller made by Hitbox Arcade designed for Super Smash Brothers.
+The Smash Box is a controller made by Hitbox Arcade also designed for Super Smash Brothers.
 It is currently in stock, and you can order it or find more information here:

 https://www.hitboxarcade.com/products/smash-box

+### Contact Us

 To contact any of the people who are credited in this repo, including Crane, myself, simple, Danny, and Snapple, join the B0XX discord here.